philhagen/sof-elk/VM_CHANGELOG.md

   * Latest releases of the ELK stack components
   * All dashboards re-created to work in Kibana 4
   * Optimized Logstash parsing
-  * Better post-deployment upgradability path
+  * Better post-deployment upgrade path
   * Far more than can be adequately documented here - see the git logs for all the details
   * No longer includes the Xplico application
 * Update: 2015-09-18